searabbitx/fingermonkey/README.md

 ## How does it work

 To use the tool, you need to download some files from your target (preferably a lot of them :], `wget -r` is your friend) and the git repository of the app.
-Fingermonkey then:
+When you pass those assets and the repository to fingermonkey it will:

-1. Iterates through all the supplied files and calculates their git hashes:
+1. Iterate through all the supplied files and calculate their git hashes:

 ```bash
 git hash-object <your-file>
 ```

-2. Checks if those files exist in any revision of the supplied repository.
+2. Check if those files exist in any revision of the supplied repository.
 The files that don't have corresponding _blob objects_ in the repository are ignored.

-3. Iterates through all the tags in the repository and gathers those that have at least one of the blob objects from step 2. in their tree.
+3. Iterate through all the tags in the repository and gather those that have at least one of the blob objects from step 2. in their tree.

 ```bash
 # for each tag: